 Did I look at this year as a failure?
 Not even for a minute.
 If I hadn't tried, I would never have known and 'that' would be failing.
 I don't like the idea of having regrets at the end of my life.
 I went for it!

 A big part of my decision to close down the gallery was due to the onset of yet another serious bout of depression, which eventually resulted in cardiac problems.
 I didn't know it at the time, but five of my coronary arteries were almost completely closed off.
 Over the next two years I would have two heart surgeries with six metal tubes (stents) placed into clogged arties to keep the blood flowing.

 I really didn't care.
 'Fix it if you want,' was my inner attitude, all the while hoping I wouldn’t survive the surgery.
 I just wanted the pain to end and didn't care how.

 On December 24th, 2005, I finally hit my lowest bottom.

 For months I was trying to cope with relentless waves of depression and mania squeezing me from both ends.
 They call this 'rapid cycling,' or 'mixed mania.'
-This night it I felt like head was exploding.
-I couldn’t take any more pain and suffering - it just hurt too damn bad and I'd lost all hope that I could ever get any relief, let alone any semblance of peace.
-I had to end the pain, regardless of consequence.
-I was burning alive and had to put out the fire.
+This night it I felt like my head was exploding.
+I couldn’t take any more pain and suffering - it just hurt too damned bad.
+I'd lost all hope that I could ever get any relief, let alone any semblance of peace.
+I 'had' to end the pain, regardless of consequence.
+I was burning alive, from the inside and had to put out the fire.
 I contemplated a shotgun ending.

-There have been many times in life when I felt desperate and thought about suicide, with half-assed attempts which were really desperate cries for help - but this was completely different.
+There have been many times in life when I felt desperate and fantacized suicide, with half-assed attempts which were really desperate cries for help - but this was completely different.
 I was done.
 I simply couldn’t take it anymore.
-I'd lost all hope.
+There was no more hope.
 I hit my knees, sobbing, and in despair pleaded to God for help.

 A Christmas Miracle - Really!